 The course provides students with a well-developed understanding of systemic theory and practice.
 Students develop practice skills which can be applied to their own contexts and learn to reflect upon the personal and professional dimension of their work.

-The course also provides students with a capacity to recognise multiple contexts including political and political discourses that inform their work.
-On completion of the course students will gain knowledge of systemic concepts which underpin their work diverse families and organisations.
+The course also provides you with the capacity to recognise multiple contexts including political and political discourses that inform your work.

 Fees and funding